-Historically restoration work has been carried out on NNR, SAC and SSSI raised bogs, funded through SNH Management Agreements and other agrienvironment schemes.
-More recently, and since the previous A17 reporting period, extensive peatland restoration work has been funded through the Peatland Action project - this includes work on both designated and nondesignated bogs.
+Historically restoration work has been carried out on NNR, SAC and SSSI raised bogs, funded through SNH Management agreements and other agri-environment schemes.
+More recently, and since the previous A17 reporting period, extensive peatland restoration work has been funded through the Peatland Action project.
 Since 2012 more than 14,000 ha of peatland have been restored - but this includes blanket bog as well as raised bog.
 Restoration work, including ditch damming, tree and scrub removal, bunding and reprofiling, has been done on 9 raised bog SACs covering 438 ha.
 On most sites this has included restoration of both active and degraded bog but separate figures are not currently available for each feature.
 Restoration has also been undertaken on 16 raised bog SSSI features (340 ha) and 18 non-designated raised bogs (305 ha).
 We do not have systematic mapping or reliable figures for the amount of active and degraded raised bog on these non-SAC sites.
 The figures given above do not include the most recent (2017/18) round of Peatland Action projects and further work is plannned.
 Restoration measures include ditch blocking (peat and plastic piling dams), bunding, surface reprofiling and mulching, reprofiling the rand, and tree and scrub removal.